microsoft/Kusto-Query-Language/doc/datatypes-string-operators.md

 ### What is a term?

-By default, each `string` value is broken into maximal sequences of ASCII alphanumeric characters, and each of those sequences is made into a term.
+By default, each `string` value is broken into maximal sequences of alphanumeric characters, and each of those sequences is made into a term.

 For example, in the following `string`, the terms are `Kusto`, `KustoExplorerQueryRun`, and the following substrings: `ad67d136`, `c1db`, `4f9f`, `88ef`, `d94f3b6b0b5a`.

 ```kusto